 Saguaro Lake is a beautiful lake in Tonto National Forest, only about 45 minutes from Phoenix.
 Here you can find a small beach where you can relax and swim.
 One of the top things to do at Saguaro Lake is hike Butcher Jones Trail, a hiking trail that takes you along the lake with incredible views the whole way.
 This 5 mile trail is moderate, with only slight elevation gain.
 Make sure to continue to Burro Cove where you can find beautiful views of the lake with Four Peaks Mountains in the background.

-Fees: You can purchase a Tonto Daily Pass for $12 at a kiosk in the parking lot of the recreation area.
+Fees: You can purchase a Tonto Daily Pass a kiosk in the parking lot of the recreation area.
 Tonto Discovery Passes, annual passes to Tonto National Forest, are also accepted.
 America the Beautiful annual passes are only accepted at the picnic sites.

 3. Superstition Mountains